eclipse-volttron/volttron-docs/source/introduction/platform-install.rst

   volttron -vv -l volttron.log&

 This enters the virtual Python environment and then starts the platform in debug (vv) mode with a log file named volttron.log.
-By default log file will get written to VOLTTRON_HOME directory
+By default log file will get written to VOLTTRON_HOME directory.
+During the first volttron run for a volttron instance, volttron creates a poetry project inside VOLTTRON_HOME directory ($VOLTTRON_HOME/pyproject.toml) and uses that manage all volttron packages.

 .. warning::
     If you plan on running VOLTTRON in the background and detaching it from the